 Erie Wrongful Death Lawyer

 Wrongful death is the worst possible outcome of someone else’s negligence.
 It is the death of a person from someone else’s carelessness, wrongful act, or unlawful violence according to Pennsylvania law.
 While nothing can make up for a loved one’s loss of life, a wrongful death lawsuit can result in compensation for the deceased person’s surviving family members’ losses.
 At Dallas W. Hartman P.C., Our Erie wrongful death lawyers care deeply about.
 We want to aid anyone in need of legal help for the wrongful death of a family member throughout the Northwestern Pennsylvania area.

 Wrongful Death Laws in Pennsylvania

-For wrongful death cases in the state of Pennsylvania, you have two years from the date of your loved one’s death to bring your claim with the Erie civil courts.
-Missing this deadline will almost certainly mean the court refusing your claim, unless an exception applies to your case.
+For wrongful death cases in the state of Pennsylvania, you have two years from the date of your loved one’s death to bring your claim to the Erie civil courts.
+Missing this deadline will almost certainly mean the court refusing your claim unless an exception applies to your case.
 Talk to an Erie wrongful death attorney to find out about the deadline for your specific claim.

 The personal representative of the deceased person’s estate is the only party who can file such a claim.
 The decedent’s will might name this person, or the court can assign a personal representative during probate.
 The representative brings the claim to court on behalf of beneficiaries of the estate, such as a surviving spouse or children.
 If the personal representative does not file a claim within six months of the date of death, any beneficiary of the estate may file on behalf of all beneficiaries.

 You must have the elements necessary to bring a claim.
 These are duty, breach of duty, causation, and damages.
 In general, you must have proof the party you are suing owed your loved one a duty of care at the time of death, breached this duty, and caused the death.
 You will need evidence against the defendant to prove your claim.
 Our Erie personal injury lawyers are always ready to step in at any time to take over the claims process on your family’s behalf.

 Damages Available in a Wrongful Death Claim